- What Documents Do I Need To Collect For Filing My Tax Return?

 Whatever the case, the end of the year is an important time for us to get together.

 Tracking numerous deadlines and avoiding missed planning opportunities can be challenging during these busy months.
-To help ensure that you remain on track, we have a checklist that outlines 18 time-sensitive considerations to guide your end-of-year review and tee up any adjustments for the coming year [link to your white-labeled version from your website or Google Doc].
+To help ensure that you remain on track, we have a checklist that outlines 18 time-sensitive considerations to guide your end-of-year review and tee up any adjustments for the coming year [link the File URL of your white-labeled version].

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (link your calendar link here)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,